Chapter Three: Minifig Weapons

-A minifig wearing Body Armor gets +2 to Armor against all incoming attacks (but not for internal Damage, like the effects of Poison or swallowing a grenade), but it reduces the minifig's Move by -1", and prevents swimming of any kind.
+A minifig wearing Body Armor gets +2 to Armor against all incoming attacks (but not for internal Damage, like the effects of having been Poisoned or of swallowing a grenade), but it reduces the minifig's Move by -1", and prevents swimming of any kind.

 When a piece of Body Armor is combined with a visored helmet, it becomes Heavy Armor.